NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 # What is Oh-My-ZSH
 Zsh is a UNIX command interpreter (aka a shell, similar to bash).
 Oh My Zsh is an open source framework for managing Zsh configuration.
 It also offers many additional features, some of which listed below:

+* 250+ plugins that make using your favorite tools such as Ansible, GitHub, Python, Pyenv, easier and faster to use.
+* 140+ cool themes to make your terminal, such as iTerm2, look amazing.
+* You can even start your favourite track in Spotify from the command line.
+Why?
+I dont know, but it was the first thing I did :smile: